hubuco/bulkapi/README.md

 - $uploaded_emails => number emails uploaded into HuBuCo's system after deduplication
 - $verified_emails => number of emails already verified

-Once verification is completed the following links are available, you can use these links to donload results.
+Once verification is completed the following links are available, you can use these links to download results.
 Results are available for 2 months
 - $url_ok => link to download ok emails
 - $url_ok_and_catch_all => link to download ok and catch all emails
 - $url_all => link to download full report